Disney World vs Disneyland: Honest Family Guide (2026)

 - You live on the East Coast.
 Shorter flights to Orlando.
 Plus, Florida has no state income tax, which doesn't affect your Disney trip but does make you feel slightly better about the prices.

 - Your family loves variety.
-EPCOT's World Showcase, Animal Kingdom's safari rides, and Hollywood Studios' Star Wars immersion offer experiences Disneyland simply doesn't have.
+EPCOT's World Showcase, Animal Kingdom's safari rides, and Hollywood Studios' Star Wars immersion offer experiences Disneyland doesn't have.

 Consider Both (or Neither) if...